joelPuronaho/forest_data_aggregation/README.md

 It takes LPJ-GUESS sample data and NUTS-area shapefile as inputs, and outputs csv files containing yearly averages and sums for each NUTS-area and country.

+A grid cell is created for each coordinate in LPJ-GUESS data.
+Then a weight is calculated for each data point based on how portion of the grid cell area intersects with a NUTS-area.

 ## Requirements
 Tested with Python version 3.12.2